sdyear/opensync-openwrt/README.md

 # OpenSync on OpenWrt

 This project allows you to deploy individual PSK authentication on OpenWrt based platforms configured through SDN.
-This repositry porvides everything that is needed to build the custom version of OpenSync and run the controller to deploy the project.
+This repository provides everything that is needed to build the custom version of OpenSync and run the controller to deploy the project.

 ## Building and Setting Up